lorenzoliuzzo/scipp/doc/_math/_functions/multiply.md

-# Physics Library - Multiplication Functions
+# Math Library - Multiplication Functions

-The `physics/functions/multiply.hpp` file contains a collection of multiplication functions implemented in the `scipp::physics` namespace.
+The `math/functions/multiply.hpp` file contains a collection of multiplication functions implemented in the `scipp::math` namespace.
 These functions provide various ways to perform multiplication on different types of operands, including numbers, measurements, complex numbers, vectors, and matrices.

 ## Function Structure